KSP-KOS/KOS/doc/source/general/telnet.rst

 2. The very first time you do this, you will get a warning message, as per `SQUAD's rule number 5 about mods that run network services <http://forum.kerbalspaceprogram.com/threads/87843-Forum-Rules-Add-on-Posting-Rules-August-21st-2014>`_.
-   After accepting and clicking "yes", the server will be running on loopback 127.0.0.1 (if you want to make it run on the non-loopback address, you will get a secondary warning message about that too.
+   After accepting and clicking "yes", the server will be running on loopback 127.0.0.1 (if you want to make it run on a non-loopback address, you will get a secondary warning message about that too.)

 3. Launch your telnet client (there is a list of telnet clients that are known to work listed below.